coldly/zhlang/README.md

 ### Symlinking

-You can create a `/usr/local/bin/zh` symlink so that ZH is globally available:
+You can create a `/usr/local/bin/zh` symlink so that Zh is globally available:

 ```bash
 sudo ./zh symlink